 In need of some environmental communication inspiration?
-Explore our video playlists and take a look at the presentations from previous Communicate conferences, with highlights including keynote speeches from Sir David Attenborough, Dame Fiona Reynolds and Jonathon Porritt
+Explore video playlists, take a look at the presentations, and programmes from previous Communicate conferences, with highlights including keynote speeches from Sir David Attenborough, Dame Fiona Reynolds and Jonathon Porritt

 Environmental communication is in the spotlight as ocean and marine plastics are front and centre in public consciousness like never before.
 What has driven this global phenomenon – can it really just be Blue Planet 2?
 And most urgently, how can we now tackle the other major issues facing our water sources, and turn the spotlight on plastics campaigns into a tidal wave of other important environmental behaviours?